takelley1/linux-notes/directory-services.md

 `kinit`

+---
-integrate Linux with Active Directory using sssd run all commands as root
+integrate Linux with Active Directory using realmd \
+run all commands as root

 ```